Publish Date: April 5, 2022

 Hmmm… if this looks even more confusing, I do have another solution for you.
 You might want to create a New-PsPing module which will work like a traditional PowerShell cmdlet.

 Note: This post assumes you’re using Windows PowerShell that comes integrated with Windows.
-With PowerShell 6.0 or higher (cross-platform version), the Test-Connection cmdlet supports -Continuous parameter built-in.
-By the way, it doesn’t come pre-installed with Windows so if you need PowerShell, you have to manually install it.
+With PowerShell 6.0 or higher (cross-platform version), the Test-Connection cmdlet has a built-in -Continuous parameter.
+By the way, the cross-platform version of PowerShell doesn’t come pre-installed with Windows.
+You need to install it manually.

 Creating New-PsPing Module